Sateben/shakespearian_monkeys/README.md

 This is a project using genetic algorithms to tackle the shakespearian monkeys problem

-Genetic Algorithms work on the Darwinian Principle of Survivle of The Fittest
+Genetic Algorithms work on the Darwinian Principle of Survival of The Fittest